North Sussex

 • Red Lion Lion Lane Turners Hill RH10 4NU Telephone(01342) 715416

-A regular entry in the Good Beer Guide.
-It's still very much a village local, offering a warm welcome to all who enter.
-Split-level and featuring a large inglenook fireplace.
-Good value and High quality food is available lunchtimes (not Thursdays).
+Under new management from May 2024.
+It's very much a village local, offering a warm welcome to all who enter.
+Split-level and featuring a large inglenook fireplace, and large beer garden.
+Food now available Friday, Saturday and Sunday lunchtime.
 There is a popular fortnightly quiz (Wednesday).
 The local CAMRA branch held its first meeting here in 1974.
 Children and dogs are welcome in the pub.
-Newspapers are available for customers.

 • Warnham